SanskarSharma18/WEB601-SanskarSharma/README.md

 - Initial setup and implementation of the Content-Card component for showcasing space-related content.

 ### Assignment 2

-**Assignment 2 (Summary)
-New Component - Content-list: Created a new Angular component named Content-list.
+- New Component - Content-list: Created a new Angular component named Content-list.
 Content-list Component: Defined an array of 6 or more Content items within the Content-list component. ngFor Directive in Content-list HTML: Utilized the ngFor directive to display 5 Content-card components in the Content-list HTML.
 Content-card Styling: Styled each Content-card with a 1-pixel border, header tag for the title, and organized display of content details.